Evorsiooo/commerce-website/docs/PHASE1_SETUP.md

 1. Create an Auth0 tenant dedicated to Roblox OAuth.
 2. Register a **Regular Web Application** with the same callback URL used above.
-3. Under **Connections → Social**, create or enable your Roblox OAuth connection and name it exactly `roblox` (or the name you prefer—ensure it maps to `auth0` within Supabase).
+3. Under **Connections → Social**, enable both Roblox and Discord.
+Use stable connection names (for example, `roblox` and `discord`) to reference in environment variables.
-4. In **Actions → Flows → Login**, add a post-login action that stores the Roblox username and ID in the ID token for Supabase to receive.
+4. In **Actions → Flows → Login**, add a post-login action that (a) stores the Roblox username/ID and Discord metadata, and (b) fabricates a deterministic email (e.g., `roblox_<id>@oauth.local`) so Supabase will accept the sign-in without exposing real addresses.
+Be sure the action adds an `email` claim because the application requests the `email` scope.
 5. Add `http://localhost:3000/auth/callback` to the Allowed Callback URLs for local development.

 ## 3. Discord Application Checklist

 1. Create a Discord application and OAuth redirect URI `http://localhost:3000/auth/callback` plus your Vercel domain.
 2. Enable scopes `identify` and `email`.
 (The application also requests `guilds`; ensure it’s allowed.)
-3. Copy the client ID/secret into Supabase’s Discord provider configuration.
+3. Copy the client ID/secret into Auth0’s Discord social connection configuration.
 4. If you plan to send webhook notifications, create the channel webhook URL now and paste it into `.env` later.

 ## 4. Environment Variables